stacywebb/qrasp/README.md

                     ║
       c0_1: 0 ══════╩═════════
      ```

-   - q3_calling_sense_func.py
-Python function that creates a simple, three qubit quantum cirquit and sets up and measures each qubit in a superposition state.
+   - q3_calling_sense_func.py - creates a three qubit quantum circuit and measures each qubit in a superposition state.

      ```
                               ┌───┐┌─┐
      q1_0: |0>────────────────┤ H ├┤M├